Skip to content

 Zenger is the world’s first digitally native wire service.
 It is owned and operated by journalists.

-• Restore trust in news, and to reward journalists and news outlets in a new way for producing stories that inform, entertain, and hold leaders and institutions accountable.
+Zenger aims to restore trust in news and reward journalists and outlets for producing stories that inform, entertain, and hold leaders and institutions accountable.

-• We pay quickly and electronically.
-No more paper checks from out-of-state banks, months after you publish.
+We pay quickly and electronically.
+No more paper checks from out-of-state banks, months after your article is published.
+No need to send invoices or email editors.
+Payment is automated on publication.

 Who owns Zenger News?

 Zenger is a product of Z News Service, Inc., which is incorporated in Delaware and headquartered in Austin, Texas.
 The majority of shares are held by journalists who work for Zenger.
-The minority shareholders include investors and funds in Paris, London, Dallas, Salt Lake City and San Francisco.
-No shareholder is involved in campaigns, lobbying, politics, or government.
+Minority shareholders include tech investors in Paris, London, Dallas, and Salt Lake City.
+No shareholder is involved in campaigns, lobbying, politics, public relations, marketing, or any government.
+Advertisers, investors, and non-editorial employees have no say in the production of Zenger’s news.

 What is the agenda for Zenger News?